img-website/imgwebsite-next/README.md

 This project uses [`next/font`](https://nextjs.org/docs/app/building-your-application/optimizing/fonts) to automatically optimize and load [Geist](https://vercel.com/font), a new font family for Vercel.

+## Configuration

+The middleware fetches redirect rules from `/api/v1/admin/redirections`.
+If this request takes too long it can lead to a timeout.
+You can control how long the middleware waits by setting `REDIRECTS_FETCH_TIMEOUT` (milliseconds) in your environment.
+It defaults to `3000`.
+The cache duration of these rules can be configured with `REDIRECTS_CACHE_DURATION`.

 ## Learn More

 To learn more about Next.js, take a look at the following resources: